juanjosevega99/technical-test-torre/README.md

 Markdown has enumation and nested lists.

 ## Installation
-To install and run this proyect just type and execute
+To install and run this project just type and execute
 ```bash
 npm install
 ```